The Esme Trilogy: Esme’s Gift, by Elizabeth Foster

 A parade of craft cruised the lagoon: gilt-edged ferries and gondolas in jewel-like colours – dazzling blues, crimsons, emerald greens.
 Sea dragons looped above the rooftops, twisting their sinuous forms … .
 Esme’s Gift Ch.
 3.’

-Mark, guardian of Mawson Bear says: Oh dear, our world is not in its finest shape right now, is it.
+Mark, guardian of Mawson Bear says: Oh dear, our world is not in its finest shape right now, is it?
 Wouldn’t it be wonderful to be elsewhere.
-Fortunately, I have to hand Esme’s Gift, the sequel to Esme’s Wish (see my review here and my re-visit here) and I can plunge once more into another world and see again the towers of the city of Esperance and the siren islands of Aeolia.
+Fortunately, I have to hand Esme’s Gift, the sequel to Esme’s Wish and I can plunge once more into this other world and see again the towers of the city of Esperance and the siren islands of Aeolia.

-Esme returns to Aeolia after her failed attempt to convince her father to join her.
+Esme’s Wish follows on after Esme returns to Aeolia.
 The evil Nathan Mare is at large and intent on finding the secret knowledge entrusted to her.
-But high-school waits for no teenager, and in the classrooms and library of Pierpont school she can find friends and allies.
+But in the classrooms and library of Pierpont school she can find friends and allies.
 And what a library it is.

 (Ancient gondalas) repurposed into shelves, lined the library’s walls … No longer fit to carry passengers, they now carried books to the shores of the readers’ minds.
 Esme’s Gift Ch.
 12.’